XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 A PDF document does not necessarily know which Unicode characters are represented by the glyphs it has stored.
 This is not a problem for rendering the document with a viewer, but may make it harder to extract text.
-A font in a PDF file can have an optional ToUnicode dictionary, which will map glyph IDs to Unicode characters or sequences.
+A font in a PDF file can have a ToUnicode dictionary, which will map glyph IDs to Unicode characters or sequences.
-However, this mapping is necessarily a one-to-many relation, and cannot handle some of the complexities of Brahmic alphabets.
+However, this mapping is optional, and it's necessarily a one-to-many relation so it cannot handle some of the complexities of Brahmic alphabets, which would require a many-to-many relation.

 Due to the complexities that can arise in certain glyph clusters, it may be impossible to retrieve the actual Unicode sequence.
 In this case, it is possible in PDF syntax to specify the correct Unicode code point(s) that are being shown by the glyphs,